AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 **Are Data Usage Labeling and Enforcement (DULE) and Consent Policies enforced?**

 Yes.
-The Data Governance and Consent Policies created and associated with the corresponding Marketing Actions will enforce activation of attributes.
+The Data Governance and Consent Policies created and associated with the selected marketing actions will govern the activation of the selected attributes.